segmentio/segment-docs/src/unify/linked-profiles/setup-guides/databricks-setup.md

 If you want to create a new Service Principal user, complete the following substeps:

 #### Substep 1: Create a new Service Principal user
-1. Log into the Databricks UI as an Admin.
+1. Log in to the Databricks UI as an Admin.
 2. Click **User Management**.
 3. Select the **Service principals** tab.
 4. Click **Add Service Principal**.